Parfuemerie-Douglas/scaffolder-backend-module-azure-pipelines/README.md

         entityRef: ${{ steps.register.output.entityRef }}
 ```

-You can also visit the `/create/actions` route in your Backstage application to find out more about the parameters this action accepts when it's installed to configure how you like.
+You can also visit the `/create/actions` route in your Backstage application to find out more about the parameters these actions accepts when it's installed to configure how you like.